germal/OpenCVB/README.md

 Code “snippets” are provided to accelerate development of new VB.Net, OpenGL, and C++ algorithms.
 To use any snippets, first install them in Visual Studio:

+-   Click the menu “Tools/Code Snippets Manager”

+-   Select “Basic” as the Language.

--   Use the menu “Tools/Code Snippets Manager” then add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.
+-   Add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.

 -   Access the code snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.